 The world of corporate services can be a jungle, and it can be very hard to get your bearings, but I would suggest taking a look at one of the following three major Virtual PBX providers, if you are serious about using Virtual PBX services.

 - Ringcentral – Often considered the industry leader in Virtual PBX systems, Ringcentral provides a great deal of expertise and professionalism to its clients.
 The services it provides include a mix of traditional PBX systems, VoIP applications, and new and improved features that you would expect form a Virtual PBX system.
 They have more than 300.000 clients worldwide, and can provide many testimonials from satisfied users.
 They offer three distinct packages, one for small businesses (1-49 users), medium businesses (50- 499 users) and large businesses (500+ users), so that you can choose the system that best fits your particular company.

-- Grasshopper – This UK based Virtual PBX provider is perfect for a more laid-back company environment, but they offer all the same features that you would expect from a Virtual PBX.
-Their services start at 10 pounds per month for small businesses, which means you stand to make great savings as compared to some of the other Virtual PBX providers.
+- Grasshopper – This US based Virtual PBX provider owned by LogMeIn in Boston is perfect for a more laid-back company environment, but they offer all the same features that you would expect from a Virtual PBX.
+Their services start at $24 per month for Solo Plan, which means you stand to make great savings as compared to some of the other Virtual PBX providers.
 They also offer features such as 0800 numbers for an added dose of professionalism, and a dedicated call management service to make your job much easier.